What are medical services in Indonesia like?

 When we asked expats and global nomads about the quality of medical care in Indonesia, they replied...

 "Indonesia has a wide range of medical services available to its citizens.
 The country has a network of public hospitals and clinics, as well as private medical facilities.
 The public health system provides basic medical care, while private facilities offer more specialized services.
 Indonesia also has a number of medical universities and research centers, which provide advanced medical training and research opportunities.
-In addition, there are a number of international hospitals and clinics in the country, offering quality medical care to both locals and foreigners," said another in Indonesia.
+In addition, there are a number of international hospitals and clinics in the country, offering quality medical care to both locals and foreigners," explained one expat living in Indonesia.

 Other Questions: